-HR departments do not take the commencement of performance management procedures lightly: they take up a lot of management time and HR resources and are often undertaken in bad temper (what employee likes being told that their employer doesn’t think that they are up to the job?).
-So, in those circumstances, you can bet your bottom dollar that your employer feels strongly about the matter and if that’s the case, then they are almost certainly looking to move you from out of the company and replace you.
+HR departments do not take the commencement of performance management procedures lightly: they take up a lot of management time and HR resources and often go down badly (what employee likes being told that that they are not up to the job?).

 Performance processes mean commitment and risk for your employer too

 In a performance scenario, your employer has committed to you being in employment for at least another three to six months while the performance process is completed, and this means they will need to pay your salary for that time.